 Join us at Metal’s regular creative networking event Future Park, for an Essex Writers House special.

-Hear from guest speaker Sadie Davidson, sharing her journey through poetry, with live performances and sharings on her latest project, The Write Track and enjoy a take-over o the 3 Minute Wonders, curated with a local writing group.
+Hear from guest speaker Sadie Davidson, sharing her journey through poetry, with live performances and sharings on her latest project, The Write Track and enjoy a take-over of the 3 Minute Wonders, curated by The Pavilion Writers group, who meet regularly in Essex.
 We look forward to quick-fire sharings from some of Southend’s very own wordsmiths.

 Tickets: FREE but booking essential – Book here.